Beaches, parks, MVC — What would close next week in NJ shutdown?

 Regardless of when a deal is struck, it appears likely the new fiscal year will start Sunday without a budget in place.
 It remains to be seen, however, if that will mean a government shutdown that would close state-run parks and non-essential services.

 Both sides met for several hours Friday morning in Murphy's office but no agreement was reached.
-Senate President Steve Sweeney said negotiations would resume in the afternoon.
+Negotiations continued Saturday afternoon.

+On Saturday, the Assembly passed legislation that would allow parks to remain open during a shutdown.
+But the bill must be approved by the state Senate and signed into law by the governor for it to go into effect.

 The Murphy administration has not put out a definitive list of what would close in the event of a shutdown, but here is a list of what likely would be affected based on what happened last year when Chris Christie was governor and fought over the budget with the Assembly.